THE BEGINNING

 The mustard color of this piece reflects the roots of the yuquilla, a plant with long, robust roots from which shades ranging from yellow to brown are extracted.
 During the day, the opening of its lilac flowers allows sunlight to enter, favoring pollination.
 By closing at night, the yuquilla flowers prevent pollen from moistening and germinating before pollination.

-and slowing down the life that happens in the meantime.
-This space is like a box of small treasures: photos, details, moments that don't make a sound but leave a mark.
-It's my way of sharing everything I've been putting together, little by little, RAW .
+A visual log where the process, inspiration, and everyday life reside.
+Where hands meet texture and slow making intersects with life happening in the meantime.
+This space is like a box of small treasures: photos, details, moments that make no noise but leave a mark.
+It's my way of sharing everything that was built, little by little, CRUDA.